-If you and your pediatrician have decided that your child’s frequent ear infections need more aggressive treatment than just antibiotics and waiting for improvement, myringotomy may be the solution.
-Myringotomy is a surgical procedure in which tiny tubes are implanted into the child’s ear (or ears) by an ear, nose, and throat specialist (ENT).
+If you and your paediatrician have decided that your child’s frequent ear infections need more aggressive treatment than just antibiotics and waiting for improvement, myringotomy may be the solution.
+Myringotomy is a surgical procedure in which tiny tubes are implanted into the child’s ear (or ears) by an ear, nose, and throat (ENT) specialist.
 These tubes allow air to reach the middle ear and help fluid trapped behind the eardrum, or tympanic membrane, to drain.
 This relieves pressure and pain in the ears, often preventing future infections.

 Powered by Bundoo®